 It was Alan Linsdell, a retired illustrator from Manchester, who designed the table tennis coin, and he has a strong affiliation with the sport.
 Throughout his life he has played table tennis and his knowledge of the sport is conveyed through his design.

-3 million of each coin design will be issued, and because they're all official Licensed Products of London 2012, they all feature the London 2012 logo.
+3 million of each coin design were issued, and because they were all official Licensed Products of London 2012, they all featured the London 2012 logo.

 The coin weighs 8.00g and has a diameter of 27.30mm.